uwcartlab/webmapping/Chapter07/readme.md

 Markdown posted to GitHub is case sensitive, so make sure your folder references and file extensions (e.g., .png versus .PNG) are correct.

 All GitHub repos should have a _readme.md_ for provenance and collaboration.
 Before working starting a collaborative repo, add a readme file styled with Markdown as documentation for your Leaflet map.
+Adding the readme officially concludes _unit-2_!

 ![figure7.1.2.png](img/figure7.1.2.png)